pingcap/tidb-dev-guide/get-started/setup-an-ide.md

 ## goland

-You can use GoLand to easily run or debug TiDB in many situations, .
+You can use GoLand to easily run or debug TiDB in many situations.

 0. make sure your `go` and `dlv` work well.
 1. open TiDB project in GoLand.